 Accommodations: Morningside University offers reasonable accommodations for students who have documented disabilities.
 Appropriate accommodations for each student are determined from the documentation.
-Contact the Associate Dean of Advising for more information 712-274-5034.
+Contact the Advising and Disability Services Coordinator for more information 712-274-5131.

 Health Services: UnityPoint Health provides an on-site nurse management program for all Morningside University students taking nine credits or more.
 The Student Health Office is located in the Olsen Student Center and has office hours Monday through Friday.
 Check for current hours.
 Complete health facilities are available to all students through local medical facilities at the student's expense.